DvorakDwarf/Witness-of-Babel/README.md

 The concept originates from a short story written by Jorge Luis Borges titled "The Library of Babel".
 The book is about a hypothetical library containing 410 page books filled with every single possible combination of characters(shush, I know it's less).
 This means that most of the books are complete gibberish.
 However, it also means that in the endless shelves one can find a vivid description of their future wedding, a transcript of their every dream, and a hitlist on everybody on Earth that likes pineapple on Pizza (This README is there too, Hi Babel librarian !).

 This concept was adapted as a website at https://libraryofbabel.info/.
-If you have some time you are looking to waste you can try to navigate the library yourself.
+If you have some time you are looking to waste you can try to navigate the library consisting of about 10^5000 books.
 The website creator also expanded the idea to art with the Canvas of Babel.
 A set of all 640x416 images using 4096 colors, making **4096^266240 images**.
-Containing anything from screenshots of every Library of Babel book, your birth, wedding, and funeral, on top of all yet-to-be-posted memes out there.
-In my case I decided to limit my Canvas of Babel to 64x64 greyscale images, bringing the number of possible images to a measly **1 × 10^12288**, something sure to dissapoint all the immortal fans in the audience.
+Containing anything from screenshots of every Library of Babel book, to your birth, wedding, and funeral, on top of all yet-to-be-posted memes out there.
+In my case I decided to limit my Canvas of Babel to 32x32 greyscale images, bringing the number of possible images to a measly **1 × 10^3072**, something sure to dissapoint all the immortal fans in the audience.
 This is what my AI, Witness of Babel, is doomscrolling through for days.

 ![image](https://github.com/DvorakDwarf/Witness-of-Babel/assets/96934612/6203093c-2dc6-448e-a35e-c740f8b9f7ad)